Sabamoradi/js-bad-practices/README.md

 Using innerHTML to modify large portions of the DOM.

-Use CSS Classes:CSS files can be cached by the browser.
+Use CSS Classes: CSS files can be cached by the browser.
 When using inline styles, the browser cannot cache the styles efficiently, as they are embedded within the HTML.
 This means that the browser needs to re-parse and apply the styles every time the page is loaded.

  Avoid Layout Thrashing: